-Cedar shake is a timeless roofing material that stands out for its rustic aesthetics and durability.
+Cedar shakes are a timeless roofing material with many benefits such as rustic aesthetics and durability.
 A cedar roof can outlive an asphalt one by not only years but decades.
 Unlike asphalt, cedar is an organic roofing material and needs proper maintenance to ensure its longevity.
 Without regular roof maintenance and cleaning, cedar roofs can lose their integrity and become vulnerable to issues like water damage and roof leaks.
 If homeowners want their cedar shake roofs to last as long as it’s meant to, then they will practice regular roof maintenance.

 But there’s the problem.
 Angieslist reported,